npeham/react-clean-guide/README.md

 ### Create a scene
 **Note:** To simplify things I will use the already created `UserEdit` scene for the following instructions.

-How to create and register a new scene in 8 easy steps:
+How to type-safe create and register a new scene in 4 easy steps:
 1. Create a new `UserEdit.scene.tsx` file in `modules/user/scenes`
 2. Define a interface for the scene params if there are any and export it.
 It is important that you extend from the interface `SceneParams`.
 Here is the actual code:
 ```